illuminatech/array-factory/README.md

 ```

 Both configuration will work fine with the service provider we created, and same will be for countless other possible
-configuration for different geo-location detectors, which may not even exist yet.
+configurations for different geo-location detectors, which may not even exist yet.

 ## Interaction with DI container <span id="interaction-with-di-container"></span>

 [[\Illuminatech\ArrayFactory\Factory]] is DI aware: it performs object instantiation via [[\Illuminate\Contracts\Container\Container::make()]].
-Thus bindings set withing container will affect object creation.
+Thus bindings set within container will affect object creation.
 For example:

 ```php
 <?php